Professional Counselor Associate

 Welcome!
 My name is Sarah Jurrens.
-I am a Licensed Professional Counseling Associate and graduate of the Oregon State University Clinical Mental Health Counseling Master's Program.
-Major coursework included Social and Cultural Perspectives and Systems Theory with a focus on Social Justice.
+I am a Professional Counselor Associate and graduate of the Oregon State University Clinical Mental Health Counseling Master's Program.
+Major coursework included Social and Cultural Perspectives and Systems Theory focusing on Social Justice.
 I have a wealth of life and work experience to pull from and I absolutely love my job.

 My goal is to make therapy a tangible idea; defined and broken down into digestible parts that can be used in individual counseling.